 Our course structures are changing in September 2023.
 Find out more about how this course may be affected.

-You'll prepare and write your 15,000-20,000 word dissertation (90 credits) in Year 2 Summer Term and the vacation.
+You'll prepare and write your 15,000-20,000 word dissertation in Year 2.
 This will give you time to undertake primary research, design experiments and test treatments, read widely and develop your thoughts on specialised topics, and you'll spend between 31-33 hours per week on average on your dissertation.
 Recent topics have included:

 Every course at York is built on a distinctive set of learning outcomes.
 These will give you a clear understanding of what you will be able to accomplish at the end of the course and help you explain what you can offer employers.
 Our academics identify the knowledge, skills, and experiences you'll need upon graduation and then design the course to get you there.